Understand

 Sports

 [edit]- Indiana Hoosiers, Memorial Stadium, 1001 E. 17th St., ☏ +1 812 855-0866, [email protected].
 The teams representing Indiana University in 11 men's sports and 13 women's sports.
-The Hoosiers are members of the Big Ten Conference along with 13 other major universities, mostly in the midwest with eastern outposts in Pennsylvania, Maryland, and New Jersey.
+The Hoosiers are members of the Big Ten Conference along with 17 other major universities, mostly in the midwest with eastern outposts in Pennsylvania, Maryland, and New Jersey, as well as West Coast outposts in Oregon, Washington, and Los Angeles.
 IU has an especially rich tradition in men's basketball, topped off with three NCAA titles.
 Most of the Hoosiers' venues are on campus, with the most famous being Simon Skjodt Assembly Hall (basketball) and Memorial Stadium (football).
 Prices vary by sport and seating location.

 Do